 If you have any questions or concerns about how these products are licensed we are here to assist.
 Our team closely follows Microsoft licensing announcements and will be happy to answer your questions to make sure that your organisation is correctly licensed.

 Customer Engagement Plan licences are no longer available on new agreements from October 2019.
 For users who need capabilities across two or more role-based Dynamics apps, a base app licence will be selected and with individual apps licences attached at a reduced rate to reflect usage needs.

 Upon existing agreement renewal, administrators will need to transition any users currently licensed with the Customer Engagement Plan to this new model as Plan SKUs will no longer be available.

 This may create an immediate subscription saving if some users can be moved from a Plan to a single app that will cover their usage needs.
 In instances where a single app is attached to the base licence, the total licence cost will be the same rate as a Plan.
-You can use our Dynamics 365 cost calculator to get a quick quote on the up front and monthly cost for a base Sales licenses plus Customer Service attach licenses.
 A full list of Base Licenses and Attach Licenses with costs is available on our Dynamics 365 Licensing page

 Read more about the withdrawal of Customer Engagement Plan licenses.

 The October 2019 release wave includes the general availability of PowerApps Portals that enables organisations to deploy a portal using any Common Data Service environment.
 This introduces a new portal designer to simplify the process to build and launch new sites which reduces the need for complex coding while still enabling advanced customisations.

 Organisations are entitled to deploy multiple production and non-production web portals without needing to licence individual sites.
 Portal licensing is now metered by external usage through unique logins for authenticated users and/or portal page views for anonymous users.